-Best budget recording computer: Acer Aspire TC-885 Desktop
+Best budget recording computer: Acer Aspire TC-866 Desktop

 Not everyone has over a thousand dollars to spend on a computer, but thankfully there are some decent computers for those people too.
 Like, for example, the Acer Aspire TC Desktop.
-The computer may not be as powerful as other options on this list, but it still has a ton to offer — including an 8th-gen Intel Core i5 processor, 8GB of RAM, and a 1TB hard drive, If you have a little extra cash after buying the computer, we do recommend giving it a solid-state drive too — but initially, the hard drive should be perfectly fine.
-Port-wise, the computer offers four USB 2.0 ports, two USB 3.1 ports, and one USB-C port, as well as a HDMI output and more.
+The computer may not be as powerful as other options on this list, but it still has a ton to offer — including an 8th-gen Intel Core i5 processor, 8GB of RAM, and a 512GB solid-state drive.
+Port-wise, the computer offers eight USB ports, including a USB 3.1 Type-C port, along with the HDMI port and some other ports.

 Want a laptop that can handle the majority of basic recording and have some cash to burn?
-The 15-inch Apple MacBook Pro is the computer to go for — and not just because it looks great.
-The MacBook Pro is available in two sizes — a 13-inch and a 15-inch, though the 15-inch is a little more powerful than the smaller model.
-The base 15-inch model comes with a 6-core Intel Core i7 processor, 16GB of RAM, and a 265GB solid-state drive, but it can be upgraded to a whopping 8th-gen Intel Core i9 processor, 32GB of RAM, and a 4TB solid-state drive.
+The 16-inch Apple MacBook Pro is the computer to go for — and not just because it looks great.
+The MacBook Pro is available in two sizes — a 13-inch and a 16-inch, though the 16-inch is a little more powerful than the smaller model.
+The base 16-inch model comes with a 6-core Intel Core i7 processor, 16GB of RAM, and a 512GB solid-state drive, but it can be upgraded to a whopping 9th-gen Intel Core i9 processor, 64GB of RAM, and a 8TB solid-state drive.
 When it comes to ports, the computer has four Thunderbolt 3 ports and a headphone jack — so unless you get a Thunderbolt 3-compatible interface, you’ll probably need to get an adapter or two.